ApplyFutureEd/monorepo/.github/ISSUE_TEMPLATE/new_quest.md

 ---
-name: New quest
+name: New Quest
-about: Create a new quest
+about: Create a new Quest
 title: '[project] - '
-labels: 'Common'
+labels: 'Quest, Common'
 assignees: ''

 ---